What You Need to Know About Neurodiagnostic Technologist

 - Polysomnographic Technologist

 There were about 127,800 jobs for Neurodiagnostic Technologist in 2016 (in the United States).
 New jobs are being produced at a rate of 19.6% which is above the national average.
 The Bureau of Labor Statistics predicts 25,100 new jobs for Neurodiagnostic Technologist by 2026.
-Due to new job openings and attrition, there will be an average of 11,000 job openings in this field each year.
+There will be an estimated 11,000 positions for Neurodiagnostic Technologist per year.

 The states with the most job growth for Neurodiagnostic Technologist are Utah, Arizona, and Colorado.
 Watch out if you plan on working in Illinois, Rhode Island, or Kansas.
 These states have the worst job growth for this type of profession.